 Strawberry Cake with Strawberry Meringue Buttercream

 This weekend was a busy one.
-One of my best friend’s sister was in town and it was her birthday.
-She loves strawberries and even though it’s the middle of winter, I decided to make her this strawberry cake with strawberry meringue buttercream.
-But with only two hours to bake in between lunch dates and shopping with the hubby, I whipped this cake up.
+One of my best friend’s sisters was in town, and it was her birthday.
+She loves strawberries, and even though it’s the middle of winter, I decided to make her this strawberry cake with strawberry meringue buttercream.

 FOR STRAWBERRY CAKE

 - 1 cup whole milk, at room temperature